 If you have a large garden area, it may be unrealistic to wait until mid-May or so to complete all of your spring cleanup, but we recommend leaving some areas untouched by a rake or pruners to allow these important pollinators to continue their slumber until they’re safe to wake up.

 2. Take a look at your Garden Info Sheet to see which plants could use some attention in spring.

 In general, it’s good practice to leave your plants standing for the winter, and then cut them back to their new growth come spring.
-If you want to divide your plants to contain spreading, or to propagate, spring is also a great time to do so.
-Look at out past blog written by Miss Jean on division and propagation for more info here!
+If you want to divide your plants to contain spreading or to propagate, spring is also a great time to do so.
+Look at our past blog written by Miss Jean on division and propagation for more info here!

-2. Lightly rake beds around perennials to move around and dry out wet leaves and other dense materials that can smother plants.
+3. Lightly rake beds around perennials to move around and dry out wet leaves and other dense materials that can smother plants.

-4. If you didn’t do so in the fall, make sure your tools (garden shears, shovels etc.) are clean and ready to be used.
+6. If you didn’t do so in the fall, make sure your tools (garden shears, shovels, etc.) are clean and ready to be used.

 For more tips on how to clean and properly care for your tools visit this article written by CSU Master Gardeners.